What Are Rare Bleeding Disorders?

 Factor XI (11) Deficiency (Hemophilia C)

-Factor XII deficiency is estimated to occur in 1 in 100,000 people.
+Factor XI deficiency is estimated to occur in 1 in 100,000 people.

 Factor XII deficiency is estimated to occur in 1 in a million people.

 Factor XIII deficiency is estimated to occur in 1 in 5 million people.
 It is the rarest of the rare factor deficiencies.

 How rare factor deficiencies are treated depends on the missing protein.
 Some can be treated with factor concentrates that replace the missing clotting factor.
 Others are treated with fresh frozen plasma, which is the liquid part of whole blood, or antifibrinolytics, which slow the breakdown of blood clots.
 Some do not require treatment at all.
 You can find specific details on the available treatments within the pages of this section.
 People with rare factor deficiencies can seek specialized care at a hemophilia treatment center (HTC.)